 Professor of International Energy and Climate Change

-Policy at UCL (University College London - Institute for Sustainable Resources),
+Policy at UCL - Institute for Sustainable Resources, Editor-in-Chief of Climate Policy,

-and Senior Advisor on Improving Regulation to the UK Office of Gas and
+and Senior Advisor on Improving Regulation to the UK energy regulator, Ofgem).

 My academic background includes positions at Cambridge